-Is vitamin D deficiency (not enough) a concern for teens?
+Is vitamin D deficiency (not getting enough) a problem for teens?

 Yes.
 Many teens do not get enough vitamin D.

-Am I at risk for Vitamin D deficiency (not enough)?
+Am I at risk for Vitamin D deficiency?

 Many people are at risk for vitamin D deficiency.
 Talk to your health care provider to see if you should have a vitamin D blood test.